New to Childminding? – Start Here

 For many this can be a huge turn off but please don’t let it frighten you away!
 In the childcare world there is a lot of confusion and debate about what paperwork is necessary and what is excessive.
 All childminders work in different ways and use a variety of techniques to record and share information.
 In addition to this, modern day technology has seen an upward trend in the use of paperless systems although a fair proportion of providers still prefer to use hand written records and many feel a combination works best.
 It is important to remember that there is no right or wrong way, it is your childcare business and it is vital that you take the time to find methods of working that suit you and the children and families you provide care for.

-Take a look at the Business Documents & Paperwork sections within the FREE Guide to Registering. (links in Step 2 above).
-Working your way through this list will ensure you have everything required to support your application and in preparation for your pre-registration visit.
+Working your way through the documents listed in the FREE Registration Guides (links in Step 2 above) will ensure you have everything required to support your application and prepare for your pre-registration visit.

 Once you have completed your induction training and submitted your registration application you should begin to prepare for your registration visit.
 Think about what your inspector might ask you or whether you have any questions for them.

-You may find it useful to work through the list provided in the Prepare for your Registration Visit section of the FREE Guide to Registering (links in Step 2 above).
+Again, you may find it useful to work through the registration visit / premises assessment section of the FREE Registration Guides (links in Step 2 above).